If you live in France and need to pay bills, make a payment or even

 Here’s what you need to know about the Bank RIB in France.

 RIB is a French acronym which stands for Relevé d’Identité Bancaire (in English: Bank Details Statment).

-Think of a FRENCH BANK RIB as a banks identity card: a small document containing all of your bank branch details and personal account details.
+Think of a FRENCH BANK RIB as a banks identity card: a small document containing all of your banks branch details and your personal bank account details.

 French RIB, IBAN, Swift, BIC, Routing numbers!
 What’s the difference?

 In the world of banking, there are a lot of confusing acronyms and terms that do basically the same thing.